Internal processes at the School of Communication and Culture

 • A project outline for the part of the research project which the PhD student is to carry out (note: the Graduate School, Arts has decided that when applying for funding for a named PhD candidate in connection with major research applications, advance approvals will depend on an assessment of the candidate’s qualifications (CV and diplomas) and a project description of two-five pages formulated by the named PhD candidate.
 This decision applies to applications where the PI writes a project description on behalf of the entire research group.
 Based on this, the named PhD candidate must demonstrate the ability to write an independent sub-description).

-If the candidate is approved, the main applicant will receive a confirmation document from the head of the Graduate School, Arts, Anne Marie Pahuus.
+If the candidate is approved, the main applicant will receive a confirmation document from the Graduate School.

-Please send the following appendices to the research consultant:
+Following appendices are sent to the research consultant:

-• The overall budget (prepared in collaboration with the project controller from Arts Finance).
+• The overall budget (prepared in collaboration with Arts Finance) is sent to the research consultant for approval.

 When the application has been uploaded via the research fund’s application portal, the application and appendices must be sent as a single PDF file to the research consultant for filing in Workzone.